 - Each September 1, at the beginning of each academic year.

-- Within six months of making the expenditure, and no later than six months after the end of the academic year in which the purchase occurred, i.e. by February 28.
+- As soon as possible, but no later than 90 days of making the expenditure, and no later than September 30 after the end of the academic year in which the purchase occurred.
 Any expenses submitted after that date will not be processed.

 - Every six months.